 Now, back to startup life.
-Your wife gave you a budget and her blessing.
+Your family gave you a budget and their blessing.
 What happened next?

 I built a simple chatbot - called geek mate - that helped tenants get their deposits back, by constructing a legal letter that they could send to their landlord.
 I spent all my budget on the build, so launched on Facebook with no advertising.
 By the 3rd month, 300 people had used it, and I was getting an influx of positive testimonials and people sending me beer!

 - People would trust technology to do things they might have otherwise asked a lawyer to do, and